 KP’s Pick: Baltimore

 St. Louis Rams at Arizona Cardinals (-2.5)

 Beanie Wells will be activated off of IR and is likely to play this weekend for the Cardinals.
 Arizona is stuck in a huge slump, losing its sixth consecutive game last week.
 The Cards forced five Matt Ryan interceptions and gave Atlanta a good fight on the road, but still lost.
 Now, Arizona will play at home, where it has three of its four victories.
 Rookie Ryan Lindley will get his first start for the Cardinals.
 The key to this game will be in the trenches.
 Both teams are ranked in the top five in sacks (St. Louis with 29 and Arizona with 28), but as I’ve brought up in previous posts, the Cardinals have allowed the most sacks in the NFL (44).
 The Rams have allowed the seventh most.
-Numerous critics are picking the Rams in this game, but I like the Cardinals with the home field advantage and the tight line.
-Call it a gut decision, as the rookie quarterback finds a way to get the ball to Larry Fitzgerald, among others.
+Critics have the Rams in this game, but I like the Cardinals with the home field advantage and the tight line.
+Call it a gut decision.
+The rookie QB finds a way to get the ball to Larry Fitzgerald, among others.
 Cards win.

 KP’s Pick: Arizona

 San Francisco 49ers at New Orleans Saints (+2.5)